OTHRegensburgMedieninformatik/SPL-for-C/README.md

     make install

 ## Compiling and running the C example programs
 The library comes with several example programs that demonstrate the capability of the library but can also be used as student assignments.
+The examples are automatically compiled together with the library by running make from the top level directory of the code.

-**Caution:** You need to copy the compiled jar file from build/lib to c/examples.
+Examples can be compiled seperately from c/examples.
-From there run make to compile the examples.
+From there run make to compile.

 ## TODO

-* Bug fixes
+* Fix display bug that seems to omit drawing graphical objects at the start of the program